 |Join a Movement||9/11 Day of Service, Be The Change Day, The Project, and United to Serve are all campus-wide service events offered by the Longhorn Center for Civic Engagement.|

-Why Should You Take an Academic Service-Learning Course?
+Why Should I Take an Academic Service-Learning Course?

 Have you ever found yourself sitting in class thinking, when am I ever going to use this?
-In a service-learning course, you’ll be able to answer that question and potentially
+In a service-learning course, you’ll be able to answer that question and:

 Academic service-learning courses are available in a number of departments.
 You may want to take a look at courses to be offered in 2012-2013 or ask your department’s academic advisor about possibilities.

 |Get Recognized||Get recognized for your service – register with the President’s Volunteer Service program.|

 Working at a Service Site

 Both you and the community partner chosen by your instructor will have expectations for what should result from your partnership.
 Before you start your service, please

 - Take time to do some initial homework by learning about your community partner and its mission and constituents; and